-September 22nd is the Autumnal Equinox for 2021, the fall season's start for the northern hemisphere.
+September 23 is the Autumnal Equinox for 2023, the start of the fall season in the northern hemisphere.

 While we don't feel the tilt itself, we see its effects.
-Perhaps the most directly noticeable effect, which can be tracked on a day-to-day basis, is how high the Sun reaches in our sky throughout the year.
-It's this change in angle that is ultimately responsible for the changing of the seasons.
+The most directly noticeable impact is how high the Sun reaches as it arcs across the sky each day throughout the year.

 As the video below shows, as Earth travels around the Sun, the angle of the planet's axis stays the same.
-Each hemisphere ends up pointed most towards the Sun during its summer solstice and pointed furthest away from the Sun at its winter solstice.
+Each hemisphere points directly towards the Sun during its summer solstice and away from the Sun at its winter solstice.
 The panels on the right show how this affects the angle of the sunlight falling on Earth.
 The bottom right panel shows the angle at the point where the stick figure is standing, at roughly 44 degrees North latitude.

 WATCH BELOW: This animation shows Earth's tilt throughout the year, which gives rise to our changing seasons.